Control of Human-Induced Seismicity in Underground Reservoirs Governed by a Nonlinear 3D PDE-ODE System: Introduction

-The mathematical derivations presented herein demonstrate the controller’s effectiveness in tracking two types of system outputs, despite model uncertainties, nonlinearities, heterogeneities, and minimal system information.
-To illustrate the practical relevance of our approach, we apply the designed controller to the Groningen gas reservoir, which was closed in 2024 after 60 years of operation due to unacceptable levels of induced seismicity that existing empirical methods failed to prevent \cite{b:Groningen1,b:Groningen2}.
-In contrast, our strategy robustly tracks desired pointwise seismicity rates and pressures across the reservoir, even under significant uncertainty, while maintaining production.
-Numerical simulations using a validated Groningen model confirm the controller’s effectiveness under two scenarios: (1) replicating historical gas extraction without triggering seismicity, and (2) injecting CO$_2$ to support carbon neutrality and enable renewable energy production and storage.
+The mathematical derivations presented herein demonstrate the controller's effectiveness in tracking two types of system outputs, despite model uncertainties, nonlinearities, heterogeneities, and minimal system information.
+To illustrate the practical relevance of our approach, we apply the designed controller to the Groningen gas reservoir, which was closed in 2024 after 60 years of operation due to unacceptable levels of induced seismicity that existing empirical methods failed to prevent \citep{b:Groningen1,b:Groningen2}.
+In contrast, our strategy robustly tracks desired pointwise SR and pressures across the reservoir, even under significant uncertainty, while maintaining production.
+Numerical simulations using a validated Groningen model confirm the controller's effectiveness under two academic scenarios.
+In the first one, the controller satisfies production-demand constraints inspired by the historical extraction profile and distributed according to the participation matrix, without increasing seismicity beyond intrinsic levels.
+In the second, it combines production with parallel CO$_2$ injection to support carbon neutrality.

 The structure of this paper is outlined as follows.
 Section \ref{sec:problem} introduces the underlying 3D PDE-ODE mathematical model and defines the control objectives.
 In Section \ref{sec:control}, the proposed robust output feedback controller is designed and mathematically proved.
 Section \ref{sec:simulations} demonstrates the effectiveness of the designed controller through simulations conducted on a validated model of the Groningen gas reservoir.
 We provide in the same Section more details about the physics of the controlled 3D PDE-ODE system and we discuss its limitations.
 Finally, Section \ref{sec:conclusion} provides concluding remarks and summarizes the key findings of the study.